Constitution and Bylaws of the

 Section 1.
 Eligibility

-- Member — Shall have completed (10) civil jury trials to jury verdict or hung jury as lead counsel.
+- Member — Shall have completed (7) civil jury trials to jury verdict or hung jury as lead counsel and acquired 100 points under the trial equivalency provisions as defined by Bylaw IV Section 1 (The 100 points shall include all points earned from the seven (7) civil trials to jury verdict or hung jury as lead counsel).
+No more than 30 of the 100 points for the Member class may be from felony jury trials.
 The applicant shall further possess the other and additional professional and ethical attributes and accomplishments as becomes one committed to the preservation of the Seventh Amendment.
-Each such person shall be admitted to the rank of “Member” and shall have all the rights of any other class of membership.
+Each such person shall be admitted to the rank of “Member” and shall have all the rights of any other class of membership

 - Associate – Shall have at least five (5) years of active experience as a trial lawyer and as a member of the Bar of the state, province, district or territory in which he or she practices, and shall have tried a minimum of twenty (20) civil jury trials to a jury verdict or hung jury as lead counsel or, in the alternative, shall have tried a minimum of ten (10) civil jury trials to a jury verdict or hung jury as lead counsel and twenty (20) felony criminal trials to a jury verdict or hung jury or, as a second alternative, shall have tried ten (10) civil jury trials to a jury verdict as lead counsel and have acquired 200 points under the trial experience equivalency provisions as defined by Bylaw IV, Section 1.